 Jaguar recommends tightening to15 to 25 ft. lbs.
 I recommend 45 to 50 ft. lbs. on the dual plate arrangement.
 Take your time.
 Once the "O" rings are compressed, they must be discarded if you make any changes on the position of the A/C pipes.
 This connection should not be moved once its tightened and the "O" rings compressed.

-Once the rear connections are complete and tightened, then the hose and muffler brackets should be attached.
+Once the rear connections are complete and tightened, (you did line up the marks) then the hose and muffler brackets should be attached.
 (If attached prior, they might interfere with the alignment of the rear connections).
-The muffler shim is fabricated from stock aluminum, the other bracket is my fabrication.
+The muffler shim is fabricated from stock aluminum, (green arrow photograph below) the other bracket is my fabrication.

-Pictured above is the compressor with all connections and brackets completed and hoses plugged.
+Pictured below is the compressor with all connections and brackets completed and hoses plugged.
 This unit is ready for installation.

 The GM A-6 compressor is no lightweight.
 It can be installed by one person, but it's a bear.
 Lay the compressor in its position, making sure the hoses are clear.